Non-Fiction Books

 Partners.jpg

-Partners in Literacy: A Writing Center Model for Civic EngagementRowman & Littlefield, 2016.
+Partners in Literacy: A Writing Center Model for Civic EngagementRowman & Littlefield (now Bloomsbury) 2016.
 With Jaclyn M. Wells.

 Partners in Literacy describes the process, research, relationships, and theories that guided a three-year partnership between the Purdue University Writing Lab and two community organizations in Lafayette, Indiana: the Lafayette Adult Resource Academy and WorkOne Express.